 Even if then Lent starts, several Carnival parades continue on the Sunday after Mardi Gras.

-If you're in Tuscany during this period, here are the places you can go to celebrate Carnival every year (dates are updated for 2019):
+If you're in Tuscany during this period, read below for the places you can go to celebrate Carnival every year.

 Viareggio | CLASSIC TUSCAN CARNIVAL | Feb